 The first round of the French elections begin on Sunday but can investors take comfort in Macron leading in the polls?
-The below table provides Pound to Euro exchange rate changes for the past 30 days.

 This weekend and early Monday morning could prove pivotal for the strength of the Euro over the coming weeks, with the first round of France’s general election kicking off on Sunday.
 On Monday morning we should have the result confirmed and then the top two candidates from the vote will then go head-to-head in the final round of voting which will be held 2 weeks later.
 As many of our readers will be aware, it is rumour rather than fact and uncertainty that is probably what causes the most market volatility.

 With the outcome of this election so up in the air, I think that we could see the Euro lose in value next week.

 Macron and Le Pen are currently leading the polls, but as we have seen in recent political events, the polls are often way of the mark.
 This, coupled with the fact it is believed over 40% of voters are undecided still, means that we could be in for a shock result early next week and therefore some Euro weakness.
 Macron is currently out in front of Le Pen, hence the Euro regaining some ground during yesterday’s trading, but if this changes then the question is how the market will react?

 France is once again in mourning today after ISIS has claimed responsibility for a shooting that killed a police officer and left two others wounded in Paris.
 The election seems to have taken a bit of a back seat this morning in light of the event, but there is a possibility that last night’s act of terror could sway voters who head to the polls this weekend.